What is Counseling?

 Effective 10/1/2018 the initial session fee for clients is $155.00; generally, each follow-up 50min session after that is billed at $105.00 and both can be submitted to insurance pending benefit coverage.
 These fees generally apply whether the session is for individual, family, or couples counseling.
 Fees will vary for other diverse services (e.g. preparation of written reports, phone consultation, mediation services, group counseling, clinical supervision, testing and evaluation).

 A 10% discount will be given to self paying clients.

 At this time we do not offer a sliding-fee scale, but payment arrangements can be made with the office manager.

 How much do I owe for my copay, coinsurance, deductible?

 Each plan is different regarding the benefit level for Mental Health services.
-You can contact your insurance company regarding your benefits prior to coming in, or we will check them during your initial visit.
+You should contact your insurance company regarding your benefits prior to coming in for your initial visit to verify coverage.
 A contact number for Customer Service should be listed on your Insurance Card.

 How do I make an appointment?